briancain/mtd-dashboard/README.md

 ## Up and Running

 RVM is recommended while running this project.
 First, this project is only going to support Ruby 1.9.3.
 1.8.7/2.0.0 might work, but I won't be testing against it.
-Next, make sure you have mongoDB installed and running.
+Next, make sure you have mongoDB installed and running ( __NOTE__ : This may not be a trivial task if you are using OSX.
+It seems like brew and ports don't provide the components required to get mongo up and running....however apt-get is able to set up mongo just fine).
 Now to get all of the gems installed do a simple:

     $ bundle install